 Znjan is a newly designed city beach located in the Znjan Neighborhood, right next to the Old Town.
 With its pristine shores and crystal-clear waters, Znjan Beach holds a well-deserved reputation as one of the best beaches in Split Croatia among locals.

-Znjan Split also offers ample parking on the nearby plateau, ensuring convenience for those traveling by car (as it is a bit of a trek to walk from the Old Town).
+Znjan Split also offers parking on a nearby plateau, which is perfect as it is a bit of a trek to walk from the Old Town.
 There is also a supermarket across from the beach, which can really come in handy for stocking up on drinks and snacks.

 Znjan Beach can be reached by bus line 15, Duilovo – Žnjan – Tr.
 Luka – Duilovo.